ajoudaki/loss-of-plasticity/README.md

 - `training.epochs_per_task`: Number of epochs per task
 - `training.batch_size`: Batch size for training
 - `training.seed`: Random seed for reproducibility
-- `training.reinit_output`: Whether to reinitialize output weights for new tasks

 #### Task Settings
 - `task.tasks`: Number of tasks in the continual learning sequence